kwonchungli/kwonchungli.github.io/_pages/cv.md

 Education
 ======
+* Postdoctorate in University of Wisconsin at Madison, 2022 ~ Present
-* Ph.D in The University of Texas at Austin, 2017 ~ Present
+* Ph.D in The University of Texas at Austin, 2017 ~ 2022
 * B.S. in Korea, Seoul National University *(summa cum laude)*, 2016

 Research experience
 ======
+* Wisconsin Institute for Discovery, University of Wisconsin-Madison
+	* Postdoctorate (with Prof. Robert Nowak)

 * Decision, Information, and Communications Engineering (DICE), The University of Texas at Austin
 	* Graduate Research Assistant (with Prof. Constantine Caramanis)